 It’s easy to dismiss self-care as a luxury when you have a new baby, but some practices are a vital part of your recovery.
 A postnatal massage falls firmly into that category.
-This isn’t about simple pampering; it’s a therapeutic tool that addresses the profound physical and emotional shifts of the postpartum period.
-From helping to rebalance hormones and reduce swelling to easing the aches that come from constantly lifting and carrying your little one, this treatment is focused entirely on your healing.
-It’s a dedicated time to honor what your body has accomplished and give it the professional support it needs to recover its strength.
+This isn’t about simple pampering—it’s a therapeutic tool that addresses the huge physical and emotional shifts you’re going through.
+From helping to rebalance hormones and reduce swelling to easing the new aches from constantly lifting your little one, this treatment is focused entirely on your healing.
+It’s dedicated time to honor what your body has accomplished and help it feel strong again.

 Key Takeaways